phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ### PS-CODE-REC-007

-Only characters from the standard ASCII range (0x20–0x7E) shell be used in source files.
+Only characters from the standard ASCII range (0x20–0x7E) should be used in source files.

 ## Indentation